Jviguy/Programming/theories/shifting_tides.md

 Even in AP CSA the last AP computer science class you take I have felt no challenges in it.

-And heres where the tides really begin to shift.
+And heroes where the tides really begin to shift.

 ### The effects of a generation raised on video games